jochym/slurm-monitor/README.md

 You need to install it from source for now.
 I know this is suboptimal.
 But, it is a standard, simple Flask app.
 It needs Flask+Jinja2 and httpx.
 Just follow standard Flask install docs.
 Below are my notes reproducing installation on my system.
 If you spot any errors, please let me know!

 Following text assumes that you have `apache2` and `slurmrestd` running on the same host, configured to run as `www-data` user and listening on unix socket `/run/slurmrestd/slurmrestd.socket`.
 You need to make sure it works first.
-You can verify it using `curl` (as www-data user ar as root.
-If it works only as root you have to check the user of the slurmresd service):
+You can verify it using `curl` (as www-data user or as root.
+If it works only as root you have to check the user of the slurmrestd service):
 ```
 curl --unix-socket /run/slurmrestd/slurmrestd.socket localhost/slurm/v0.0.38/ping
 ```